mvolkmann/blog/src/flutter.md

 - Installs and updates dependencies

   This happens automatically when changes to `pubspec.yaml` are saved.
-  However, it will not recognized new classes and functions until "Developer: Reload Window" is selected from the Command Palette.
+  However, it will not recognize new classes and functions until "Developer: Reload Window" is selected from the Command Palette.

+  Alternatively, a package can be installed and added in `pubspec.yaml` by entering `flutter pub add {package-name}` in a terminal.

 To view the implementation code for Flutter classes, cmd-click a class name.
 For example, try this on `MaterialApp`.